Sociopath Definition And Symptoms

 - No interest in the wants or needs of others

-Sociopaths lack empathy and have moral deficits outside the norm; this makes them incapable of forming close and lasting relationships.
-The desire to form close relationships is not apparent in a sociopath, they lack emotions and do not want or need the love of others.
-Sociopaths are not interested in the wants and needs of others.
-A sociopath can appear to be caring, loving, and empathetic to get what they want from others.
+Sociopaths lack empathy and have moral deficits which impacts their ability to maintain close and lasting relationships.
+The desire to form close relationships is not apparent as they lack emotions and do not want or need the love of others.
+Sociopaths are not interested in the wants and needs of others and can appear to be caring, loving, and empathetic to get what they want from others.

-Interpersonal deficits effect work relationships as well family relationships.
-The lack of empathy and morals makes it easy for a sociopath to climb to the top of the heap through deceit.
-A sociopath parent never forms normal emotional bonds with their child and the parent-child relationship is based on control and manipulation.
+Interpersonal deficits effect work relationships as well as family relationships.
+The lack of empathy and morals makes it easy for a sociopath to quickly be seen as a social climber or get quick promotions at a job.
+A sociopathic parent never forms normal emotional bonds with their child and the parent-child relationship is based on control and manipulation.

 - Lack of emotions